yaroslav-shv96/Advanced-SQL-MySQL-for-Ecommerce-Web-Analytics/Mid Course Project/README.md

 **Steps:**

-Find lander-1 test was created and the first website_pageview_id, retricting to home and lander-1 Create summary, join the result with order_id and aggregat for session, order, and cvr Find most recent pageview for gsearch nonbrand where traffic was sent to /home and estimate revenue that test earned from lander-1
++ Find lander-1 test was created and the first website_pageview_id, retricting to home and lander-1
++ Create summary, join the result with order_id and aggregat for session, order, and cvr
++ Find most recent pageview for gsearch nonbrand where traffic was sent to /home and estimate revenue that test earned from lander-1

-Query :
+**Query:**
 ```sql
 SELECT
 MIN(website_pageview_id) AS first_test_pv